osinkolu/chatanythingv2/README.md

 # ClimAgent 🧠

-Chat Anything is an innovative AI-powered agent designed for the Microsoft AI Agents Hackathon 2025 that transforms how users interact with various content types.
+ClimAgent is an innovative AI-powered agent designed for the Microsoft AI Agents Hackathon 2025 that transforms how users interact with various content types.
 Our solution enables seamless conversations with documents, videos, web content, and more through an intuitive chat interface, leveraging Azure AI services to deliver contextually accurate responses grounded in uploaded content.

 ## 🏆 Hackathon Project Overview

 **Team:** Chemotronix
 **Event:** Microsoft AI Agents Hackathon 2025
-**Challenge Category:** Best Agent in Python & Best Overall Agent

 Our project directly addresses the challenge of enabling users to have meaningful conversations with diverse media content.
-By combining state-of-the-art Azure AI services with a thoughtfully designed user experience, Chat Anything transforms passive content into active knowledge sources that users can query using natural language.
+By combining state-of-the-art Azure AI services with a thoughtfully designed user experience, ClimAgent transforms passive content into active knowledge sources that users can query using natural language.

 ## 🎯 Problem Statement